COMPUTER FORENSICS TRAINING

 - Certified Forensic Computer Examiner (CFCE): To qualify for entrance to this certification program, you must satisfactorily solve four problems.
 Each is sufficiently difficult to require up to 30 days for each.
 After successfully completing this 120 day pre-screening, you will be asked to solve a problem related to a hard drive and then pass a 100-item examination that covers forensics.
 With your certification fees, you will receive a membership to The International Association of Computer Investigative Specialists.

 The future looks bright for cyber security professionals, including forensics experts.
 Government agencies such as the Department of Homeland Security and the Federal Bureau of Investigation are clamoring for top-notch team members.
 You might also work as a private contractor for a wide range of clients, or perhaps you could specialize in working for legal defense, helping to protect wrongfully accused citizens.
 No matter what your specific career path looks like, it is bound to be fruitful and rewarding.

-In fact, the U.S. Bureau of Labor Statistics states that Information Security workers netted a median annual salary of $92,600.
+In fact, the U.S. Bureau of Labor Statistics states that Information Security workers netted an average annual salary of $104,210.
 They state that the typical entry-level degree was a 4-year bachelor's degree.
-They also state that the field continues to grow, citing an anticipated 28 percent growth through 2026.
+They also state that the field continues to grow, citing an anticipated 31% growth through 2029.